Skoda Enyaq review

 The Enyaq iV is a large family-sized car that’s based on the similarly-sized Volkswagen ID.4, yet it features Skoda’s value-for-money pricing as well as a more luxurious interior than its Volkswagen cousin.
 The cars it’s up against include the bestselling Kia Niro EV, Nissan Ariya, Toyota bZ4x, and Mercedes-Benz EQA at one end of the scale to the Mercedes-Benz EQC and Tesla Model Y at the other – that comes down to the monthly cost.

-Its short bonnet and long cabin give it unusual proportions compared with a traditional SUV, but the shape is smart and looks classy.
-Combine those factors with a particularly inviting interior that’s available in a number of muted colours and trims, and really competitive range between recharges, the Enyaq iV is one of the most appealing electric family cars you can buy right now.
+Its short bonnet and long cabin give it unusual proportions compared to a traditional SUV, but the shape is smart and looks classy.
+Combine those factors with a particularly inviting interior that’s available in a number of muted colours and trims and really competitive range between recharges, the Enyaq iV is one of the most appealing electric family cars you can buy right now.

-If those models still aren’t fast enough for you, you can also have the Enyaq in Skoda’s racy vRS specification.
-You get a more potent version of the 80X’s four-wheel drive system with 299hp.
-The extra power drops the Enyaq’s 0–62mph time down to 6.5 seconds and increase its top speed to 112mph.
+Named after the original Skoda Auto moniker, the Laurin and Klement 85s offer different upholstery colour options including a light beige in L&K Shell trim and black leather in L&K Black.
+If these models still aren’t fast enough for you, you can also have the Enyaq in Skoda’s racy vRS specification.
+You get a more potent version of the 85x’s four-wheel drive system with 335hp.
+The extra power drops the Enyaq’s 0–60mph time down to 5.2 seconds, but top speed remains constant at 111mph (99 in the 176hp 50s)

 Over the next few pages we’ll be thoroughly reviewing all aspects of the Skoda Enyaq iV and rating them in our verdict.
 Our scores will take into account the driving experience, how pleasant the interior is, the practicality on offer, what it was like to live with over six months, and how much it’ll cost you to run.